The Complete Guide to Measuring Your Pet's Collar Size

 Once your new AlphaFluffy collar arrives, try it on your pet right away:

-- Re-check the fit periodically — puppies and kittens grow quickly!
+• Re-check the fit periodically — puppies and kittens grow quickly, and senior pets may lose muscle mass over time, requiring re-fitting.

 Caring for Your Leather Collar

-Premium leather collars deserve proper care.
-Clean gently with a damp cloth and allow to air dry.
-Apply a small amount of leather conditioner every 2–3 months to keep the leather supple and extend its life.
-Avoid submerging in water or exposing to prolonged moisture.
+Premium leather collars deserve proper care — and proper care keeps them fitting correctly over time.
+Clean gently with a lightly damp cloth and allow to air dry naturally, away from direct heat.
+Never machine wash or submerge leather.
+Apply a small amount of leather conditioner every 2–3 months to keep the leather supple and prevent cracking.

 Frequently Asked Questions